Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 If you where felling uneasy, you where right, in the real world, floating point representations are not associative, aka, sometimes : $A + (B + C) /not= C + (A + B)$.

 Are you internally crying now?
 Because I am.
+This is going to make the testbench for the FMA even more fun.

 ### IEEE 754